She's a web content writer, a playwright, and the author…

 After all, these surgeries are no small thing.
 They can take a toll on a woman’s body.
 In fact, the average recovery period for these procedures is between three weeks to two months.
 So, if you had to endure a major gynecological surgery, it is only fitting that your employer gives you the adequate rest you deserve.

-So, Are You Qualified for this Benefit?
+So, Do You Qualify for this Special Leave Benefit?

 - You have rendered at least six months of continuous work for the last twelve months before the surgery;